Edge precoloring extension of hypercubes: Preliminaries

 \section{Preliminaries}

 Unless otherwise stated all (partial) edge colorings (or just {\em colorings}) in this paper are proper.
-If $\varphi$ is a precoloring of $G$, and an edge $e$ is colored under $\varphi$, then we say that $e$ is $\varphi$-precolored.
+Moreover, all proper $d$-edge colorings use colors $1,\dots, d$ unless otherwise stated.
+If $\varphi$ is an edge precoloring of $G$, and an edge $e$ is colored under $\varphi$, then we say that $e$ is {\em $\varphi$-precolored}.

 If $\varphi$ is a (partial) proper $t$-edge coloring of $G$ and $1 \leq a,b \leq t$, then a path or cycle in $G$ is called {\em $(a,b)$-colored under $\varphi$} if its edges are colored by colors $a$ and $b$ alternately.